rakeshbal99/AwaazWrkshp2k17/projects.md

     ##### synisto

     *   Wrote a python for python script for recommending movies to users based on their historical choices
-    *   Use Restricted Boltzman Machines to recontruct user's ratings
+    *   Used Restricted Boltzman Machines to recontruct user's ratings
-    *   Use Matrix Factorization to predict user's rating for movies he/she hasn't seen
+    *   Used Matrix Factorization to predict user's rating for movies he/she hasn't seen

 *   #### Scientific calculator Python